AllenDowney/TheShakes/README.md

 ## Competitive Variation

-In this variation, none of the treatments are effective, but 3 out of 6 patients recover regardless of treatment.
+In this variation, none of the treatments are effective, but 3 out of 6 patients recover anyway.

 Set all efficacies to 3 and play as in the cooperative variation.